Taomihog/unzipDNA/README.md

 (For Linux user, ChatGPT should be able to translate the .bat file to a shell script.)

 The lookup table size is controlled by macro **J_SIZE**.
-The larger the number, the accurate the result.
+The larger the number, the more accurate the result.
 Increasing this number can significantly increase the compiling time.

 ## Do some tests using the example data